conradoqg/meajudafi-front-end/readme.md

         - 3M
         - 6M
 - Cleaning
-    - Strange data for CNPJ 20815620000196 after 2018-05-15 (should it filter by nr_cotst? or should it filter bug CNPJs?)
+    - Strange data for CNPJ 20815620000196 after 2018-05-15 (should it filter by nr_cotst? or should it filter buggy CNPJs?)
     - What's the deal with Infinity and NaN fields

 ### Pages